MXM and Wolf Cousins: Mid-'90s success

-Cheiron Studios and its members became heavily involved in 1994 and the requests for Denniz PoP's expertise and services had experienced an increase from people worldwide as more new artists wanted to work with him.
+Cheiron Studios and its members were in high demand in 1994 and the requests for Denniz PoP's expertise and services had experienced an increase from people worldwide as more new artists wanted to work with him.
 To handle the offers, he wanted to hire more people to work with him and the interested parties at the studio.
 Alongside Max Martin, who, at the time, was experimenting in music production with him, Denniz hired Kristian Lundin and John Amatiello, who together produced music under the moniker Amadin, as songwriters and producers, given that they were signed to Dr. Alban's label Dr. Records and have had songs released through Cheiron beforehand.
 Two people that eventually became close affiliates with working at the studio were David Kreuger and Per Magnusson, who gave a hand at working closely with upcoming artists.
 As well as hiring new people, Cheiron also began working with Zomba Label Group, owned by BMG, to expand their clientele and reach out to international artists.

 Within the year, Denniz and Max produced their first song together, entitled "Pumping (To The Rhythm)" and was released through Cheiron under the moniker Draxx, which combined both of their stage names to make one name.
 This is considered to be one of Max's first credited appearances in music.
 Both Lundin and Amatiello joined Denniz to produce Dr. Alban's third album Look Who's Talking!, which attained a gold certification in Sweden.
-Denniz also set up a meeting with Swedish musician E-Type, where he and the entire Cheiron team agreed to produce his debut album Made in Sweden, including the hit singles "Set the World on Fire" and "This Is the Way", the latter of which became Max's first chart entry to peak at number 1, as well as generally being his first entry.
+Denniz also set up a meeting with Swedish musician E-Type, where he and the entire Cheiron team agreed to produce his debut album Made in Sweden, including the hit singles "Set the World on Fire" and "This Is the Way", the latter of which became Max's first chart entry, peaking at number 1.